 Septic Shock

 The third stage of sepsis is called septic shock and is the most severe stage.
-This is a life-threatening medical emergency in which your loved one’s vital organs can suddenly stop functioning properly due to low blood pressure.
-At this point, they may experience septic shock symptoms from lack of blood flow such as a significant drop off in mental awareness, rapid heart rate, and difficulty breathing.
+This is a life-threatening medical emergency in which the patient’s vital organs can suddenly stop functioning properly due to low blood pressure.
+At this point, they may experience septic shock symptoms from lack of blood flow, such as a significant drop off in mental awareness, rapid heart rate, and difficulty breathing.

 Get Help Immediately

-Sepsis is more common in people over 65 years of age, those who have compromised immune systems, people with recent severe illness, and neonatal sepsis in children younger than one year of age.
-Other high risk groups include patients with chronic medical conditions like diabetes, lung disease, kidney disease, and cancer.
+Sepsis is more common in people over 65 years of age, those who have compromised immune systems, people with recent severe illnesses, and children younger than one year of age (neonatal sepsis).
+Other high-risk groups include patients with chronic medical conditions like diabetes, lung disease, kidney disease, and cancer.

 How Can Sepsis Be Prevented?

-The best way to prevent sepsis is through good hygiene and preventive care.
-This includes washing the hands regularly, avoiding contact with anyone who is sick, and getting vaccinations as recommended by your doctor.
+The best ways to prevent sepsis are through good hygiene and preventive care.
+This includes washing the hands regularly, avoiding contact with anyone who is sick, and getting vaccinations as recommended by the doctor.
 It is also important to keep any existing or chronic health conditions under control through regular check-ups and treatments.
 Recognizing the signs of sepsis, early diagnosis, and medical intervention can help reduce the increased risk of complications and long-term damage.

 What Are the Major Causes of Sepsis?

-The major causes of sepsis are bacterial and viral infections, including pneumonia, a urinary tract infection, and skin or wound infections.
-These can occur when bacteria enters the body through broken skin or an invasive medical procedure.
+The major causes of sepsis are bacterial and viral infections, including pneumonia, urinary tract infections, and skin or wound infections.
+These can occur when bacteria enter the body through broken skin or an invasive medical procedure.
 Certain fungi can also lead to sepsis if they enter the bloodstream.

 What Are the Long-Term Effects of Sepsis?